-Japan Has Executed A Foreigner, A Rare Punishment That Hadn’t Been Enacted In The Country In Ten Years
+Japan Has Executed A Foreigner, A Rare Punishment That Hadn’t Been Enacted In The Country In 10 Years

 Japan has executed a foreigner for the first time in a decade, Asahi Shimbun reports.
-The extremely-rare punishment was carried out against a Chinese national who had murdered a family of four, including two children.
+The extremely rare punishment was carried out against a Chinese national who murdered a family of four, including two children.

 Wei Wei, 40, was executed on Thursday for the 2003 murders of Shinjiro Matsumoto and his family.

 Wei had come to Japan from China as a vocational student.
 On June 20, 2003, Wei and two accomplices, also Chinese students, broke into the family’s Fukuoka home with the intent of robbing it, believing that the family was wealthy.
-Inside, they found Shinjiro’s wife, Chika, who was taking a bath, and 11-year-old son Kai, and eight-year-old daughter Hina.
+Inside, they found Shinjiro’s wife, Chika, who was taking a bath, and 11-year-old son Kai, and 8-year-old daughter Hina.
 Both of the children were sleeping.

 Wei and his accomplices strangled Chika and the two children.
 Then, when Shinjiro returned home, they choked him into unconsciousness.

-The three men then stole about 37,000 yen ($338) in cash, then weighed the victims down with dumbbells and tossed them into the sea, off of a pier.
+The three men then stole about 37,000 yen ($338) in cash, then weighed the victims down with dumbbells and tossed them off a pier and into the sea.
 Shinjiro was still alive when he was thrown into the ocean, and he later drowned.

 Two of Wei’s accomplices, Yang Ning and Wang Liang, fled to China.
 Wang was sentenced to life in prison by a Chinese court, while Yang was returned to Japan and executed in 2005.